 No one likes to throw food out, especially if it’s expensive, like brie cheese.
 Usually, freezing food is the best way of making it last longer – so can you freeze brie cheese?

-Brie cheese can absolutely be frozen, but how you prepare it before storing it in your freezer will impact the quality of it when you go to use it again.
+Brie cheese can be frozen, but how you prepare it before storing it in your freezer will impact its quality when you use it again.

 There are a few different ways of freezing brie, with varying results, so read on to find out more about which will work best for you.

 Your first option for freezing brie cheese is to flash freeze it first.
 To do this, you’ll need a lined baking tray and an airtight container or freezer bag.